R-maan/Poof/README.md

 This extension can hide all the files which are in `vendor` or `resources` folder of a pull request, as well as auto generated files `*.gen.go`, files in `.circleci`, and `go.mod` and `go.sum` to make the pull request shorter and easier to focus on the files which need to be reviewed.

-This is still WIP, but partially usable.
+👉🏼 _This is still WIP (version 0.1.0).
+Feel free to open issues or raise pull request._

 ## Installation:
 - Download the contents